runwayml/learn/docs/tutorials/tutorial_esrgan.md

 # Tutorial: Realistic Textures (ESRGAN)

-Runway incorporates the ESRGAN model to enable image super-resolution.
+RunwayML incorporates the ESRGAN model to enable image super-resolution.
 This tutorial shows how to enhance low-resolution images to generate a high-resolution texture without unpleasant artifacts.

 ### Requirements
 * [Runway](https://runwayml.com/)